Amisor/SNVcalling_Nextflow/README.md

 # Customize Pipeline

 ## Resources
-The suer can modify the default cps and memory of docker for all process, by addind the specific requirements in each of them .
+The user can modify the default cps and memory of docker for all process, by adding the specific requirements in each of them .
 This could be done by mofiying each of the modules inside the models direcotry or directly modifying the nextlfow configuration profile by setting inside the docker profile the limits.
 For example, if the user desire is to limir cpus and memor for the RunFastQC process, the following lines must be added to the nextflow configurarion file inside the docker profile with the name of the process of interes: